NevaMind-AI/memUBot/README.md

 ## 🧠 Memory: The Core Advantage

-What sets memUBot apart from every other AI assistant is its **memory layer**, powered by the open-source **[memU framework](https://github.com/NevaMind-AI/memU)**.
+What sets memU Bot apart from every other AI assistant is its **memory layer**, powered by the open-source **memU framework**.

-> 📖 For a deep dive into the memory architecture, see the [memU Memory Documentation](https://github.com/NevaMind-AI/memU/blob/main/readme/README_zh.md).
+> 📖 For a deep dive into the memory architecture, see the [memU main repository](https://github.com/NevaMind-AI/memU/blob/main/readme/README_zh.md).

 ### Beyond OpenClaw's Native Memory